matcool/mat-dash/README.md

 # MAT dash

-mat dash
+A simple C++ 17 library to manage low-level hooks in x86/32 bit Windows aplications.

-templates gone insane
+MAT-dash by itself is not a hooking library as it depends on other libraries to create hooks.

-Thx to pie for some help on the templates
+This library offers its users a convenient way to hook functions without the need to create additional function pointers to call the original function which was hooked, thus reducing boilerplate code that it is needed to create a project utilizing low-level hooks.

-this project is very basic, as its only temporary while lilac is in the works
+This project is very basic, as its only temporary while [Geode](https://github.com/geode-sdk/) is in the works

 ## Usage

 ```cpp
 #include <matdash.hpp>